What is ABA Therapy?

 - Beginning with Ivar Lovaas’ 1987 landmark study, nearly 30 years of clinical research supports ABA therapy’s effectiveness in helping children with ASD become as functional as possible.
 The Australian Government’s ‘Guidelines for Good Practice’ for children with ASD acknowledges ABA as the only early intervention therapy that is based on established research evidence.

-- With ABA, behavioural therapists essentially break target behaviours down into small, manageable steps that they then teach the child to apply together as a meaningful, independent skill.
+- Behavioural therapists break target behaviours down into small, manageable steps that they teach the child to apply together as a meaningful, independent skill.
+It involves repetition, positive reinforcement, success – and time.

-- ABA relies on positive reinforcement, thoughtful goal and strategy selection based on a child’s individual abilities and needs, and data-based decision-making.
-Additionally, therapists evaluate the child’s progress via systematic observation and data collection and supervisors modify the child’s program according.
+- Therapists evaluate the child’s progress via systematic observation and data collection and supervisors modify the child’s program according.

 - In line with rigorous scientific resources, including the American Academy of Pediatrics and the US National Research Council, L4Life is committed to delivering early intervention ABA programs one-on-one to a child for a minimum of 25 hours/week to as much as 40 hours/week, over an average of two years, to help ensure the child achieves their potential.
 However, the actual therapy intensity that L4Life delivers to any one child flexibly depends upon the child’s individual clinical recommendations and often varies by age.